Pitman Tozer’s plans for the 226-home third phase of the Gascoigne Estate regeneration scheme have been approved by Barking and Dagenham council.

 Article by Tarek Merlin on the UK's public procurement system and exclusion of small practices, with our appointment for Mint Street by Peabody mentioned as a small practice success story.

-Graphic designer Alistair Hall uses instagram to highlight the city's significant nameplates.
+Graphic designer Alistair Hall uses Instagram as a platform to highlight the city's significant nameplates.

 The new-build house replaces a 1960s end-of-terrace mews house.
 The new house is characterised by bronze paneling, frameless glazing and fastidious detailing which results in jewel-like book end to the terrace.

-Lateral House features in this book highlighting the many facets of timber technology being applied in construction and the ways in which these have impacted upon the design of housing.
-ISBN: 9781904320098
+Lateral House features in The Moder Timber House book by Peter Wilson, highlighting the many facets of timber technology being applied in construction and the ways in which these have impacted upon the design of housing.

 Article investigating what the boom in council-owned housing developers will mean for architects, including mention of Newham’s Red Door Ventures and Croydon’s Brick by Brick both of which Pitman Tozer are working with.